 Escape the bustle of New Street and head underground for an experience through the ages at Bacchus Bar.
 With Victorian library style decor in one room, homage to the Egyptian pharaohs in another as well as a gothic-style, stone dungeon, Bacchus is like no other bar in the city.
 Step inside, you really will be surprised.

 The Lost & Found

 Finding their home inside a former bank, a prestigious, tall Victorian building, The Lost & Found is decorated with archetypal banisters and artwork making it a picturesque spot for lunch or evening drinks.
+They add a quirky twist to anything they can, even having Bar Coasters with their logo and name on them.
 Plenty of cocktails and ales are on offer here, the perfect accompaniment to a light snack or a sit-down meal.
 The location is also spot on – a stone’s throw away from the city’s nightlife district.

 8 Bennett’s Hill, B2 5RS